LGBTQ+ PROGRAM

 Lavender Graduation is an annual ceremony conducted on numerous campuses to honor LGBTQ+ and ally students, and to acknowledge their achievements and contributions to the institution.
 Cerritos College held its first Lavender Graduation Ceremony in May 2022.

-S.A.F.E.
-Club at Cerritos College seeks to enrich diversity, and contribute to a high quality: intellectual, cultural, educational, and safe environment for all students at Cerritos College.
+In partnership with Associated Students of Cerritos College (ASCC), S.A.F.E.
+Club seeks to enrich diversity, and contribute to a high quality: intellectual, cultural, educational, and safe environment for all students at Cerritos College.
 This space exists to ensure equitable treatment of students through promoting awareness, sense of personal empowerment, growth, and critical thinking to develop leadership and life skills applicable to the real world; to promote the idea of social equality; and to bring LGBTQ+ community members back to community college.

 S.A.F.E. is designed to provide a safe, brave space for those who are of the LGBTQ+ community and a safe place to speak on challenges that are internal & external.
 Any students interested in joining S.A.F.E.
 Club must register through FalonSync.
 To join: